LESC-Unicamp/Supplementary-materials/Classical-Density-Functional-Theory-coupled-to-the-SAFT-VR-Mie-Equation-of-State-extension-to-associative-fluids/GCMC/README.md

 ## <a name="datainput"></a>Data Input

 <p align="justify">
   Apart from the executable file, the <code>/bin/</code> folder contains an initialization file named <code>parameters.ini</code> that must be configured.
-The available options are straightforward and include comments; however, we provide a brief explanation of each of them below.
+The available options are straightforward and include comments; however, we provide a brief explanation of some of them below.
 </p>

 | Name<br> ______________________ | String Name<br> _________________________________ | Definition<br> _______________________________ | Options<br> _________________________________________________ |